 The American Speech-Language-Hearing Association (ASHA)

-Request their comprehensive Insurance Advocacy and Stuttering Brochure.
+Request their comprehensive Insurance Advocacy and Stuttering Brochure (PDF).

-Look for insurance advocacy information on their Web site by going to and searching for “Insurance Coverage for Communication Disorders.”
+Look for insurance advocacy information on the OSLHA website by searching for “Insurance Coverage for Communication Disorders.”

 Katrina Zeit, MHA, MA, CCC-SLP